18mis7023/VITAPBookHub/README.md

 *Interview Question Will be given in the form of PDF document.
 *Download easily any document.
 *Book hub App has simple interface, Easily handled and secured

+## About The Project

+Programmed an Android application to download the soft copies of the textbooks and journals that are available in our college ftp in an easy way for the students in VITAP.

+Tested the application in real-time and deployed the app in Google Play store, as the app will be useful for all the students in the VITAP students and integrated with google drive so that users can view pdf in google drive also.

+Utilized object-oriented programming practices such as inheritance to create different types of books of categories.

+## Technologies used in the project

+Kotlin, Android Studio, Firebase, Figma